mahadkhanleghari/quant_trading_notebooks/docs/cross_asset_alpha_engine/index.md

 ## Project Overview

+**IMPORTANT: All empirical analysis in this project is conducted at daily frequency using daily OHLCV bars from Polygon.io.
+No intraday, tick, or order-book data is used in the current experiment.**

 The Cross-Asset Alpha Engine is a sophisticated quantitative trading system that systematically exploits market inefficiencies across multiple asset classes.
 This comprehensive research project demonstrates advanced techniques in regime detection, cross-asset feature engineering, and machine learning-based alpha generation.

 ## Key Innovations